Learning Horn Envelopes via Queries from Large Language Models: Learning the Horn Envelope

 \section{Learning the Horn Envelope}

-In this paper, we will give a novel algorithm with membership and equivalence queries that is able to exactly learn Horn envelopes, where the queries are for original target rather than its envelope (in contrast to the other approaches discussed in subsection \ref{subs:relatedwork}).
+In this paper, we devise a new algorithm with membership and equivalence queries that is able to exactly learn Horn envelopes, where the queries are for original target rather than its envelope (in contrast to the other approaches discussed in Subsection~\ref{subs:relatedwork}).
 We show that the algorithm makes exponentially many queries in the worst case but only polynomially many if the target is a Horn formula.
-More precisely, we show that the number of equivalence queries is \emph{linear} in $|\env(\varphi)|, |\Vsf|$ and \emph{the number of non-Horn negative examples} for $\varphi$.
+Our algorithm is based on Angluin's classical algorithm for propositional Horn logic~\cite{Horn}.

-The classical algorithm for learning Horn formulas cannot simply be used to learn the envelope of an arbitrary target formula.
-Indeed, it is not even guaranteed to terminate~\cite{DBLP:journals/corr/abs-2204-00361} (see also \ref{sec:appendix}).
-The basic idea of the classic algorithm is to assign a Horn clause to a negative example encountered as a possible \emph{explanation} of why this example falsified the target (for w.l.o.g. we can assume the target is a CNF which is false on an example only if at least one clause is falsified on it).
+Angluin's classical algorithm for Horn cannot be used to learn the envelope of an arbitrary target formula.
+Indeed, as mentioned, it is not guaranteed to terminate~\cite{DBLP:journals/corr/abs-2204-00361}.
+The basic idea of the algorithm is to create a hypothesis consistent with the classification of the examples given by the oracle.
+Upon receiving positive counterexamples, the algorithm removes clauses from the hypothesis that falsify them, while negative counterexamples cause the refinement or creation of Horn rules that make them false w.r.t. the hypothesis as well.

-What leads to non-termination of the classical algorithm in the non-Horn case (when the target is not a Horn formula) is that there need not be a correct ``Horn explanation'' of why an example is negative for the target.
+What leads to non-termination of the classical algorithm in the non-Horn case (when the target is not a Horn formula) is that there may not exist a correct way to falsify an example that is negative for the target using a Horn expression.
 Indeed, we may have that an example $x$ is negative for a CNF $\varphi$, yet satisfies the envelope $\env(\varphi)$.
-Equivalently, $x$ falsifies $\varphi$ but satisfies all Horn consequences of $\varphi$ (cf. Proposition \ref{prop:envelopedescription}) if $x$ is non-Horn.
-Thus the classic algorithm can receive the same non-Horn negative example over and over again, interleaved with positive counterexamples showing all Horn explanations maintained in the hypothesis to be incorrect (cf. appendix \ref{sec:appendix})
+Equivalently, $x$ falsifies $\varphi$ but satisfies all Horn consequences of $\varphi$ if $x$ is non-Horn.
+Thus the classic algorithm can receive the same non-Horn negative example over and over again, interleaved with positive counterexamples showing Horn rules introduced in the hypothesis to be incorrect (cf. Appendix \ref{sec:appendix})